bdnorris/DES-340/projects/project04.md

 ## Design

-I'm going to encourage you to stick with <!--the browser based software Figma--> Adobe XD or Sketch for this assignment <!--(if you haven't already), because it will allow us to prototype and design in one place.
+I'm going to encourage you to stick with <!--the browser-based software Figma--> Adobe XD or Sketch for this assignment <!--(if you haven't already), because it will allow us to prototype and design in one place.
 It's free! -->However, I know the learning curves for new software can be tough, so using Illustrator or Photoshop will be fine as well. <!--In that case, you'll use InVision to prototype instead.-->

 ## Prototyping

 I want you to try at least some prototyping.
 How you do this relate to which program you choose to produce your work in.

-Minmally, I would like to see one prototype of some state change in your designs, this change would be caused by a user click.
+Minimally, I would like to see one prototype of some state change in your designs, this change would be caused by a user click.
 This means along with producing both designs (open/closed, for example) you will add clickable spots that will change one design to another, mimicking real-world use.

 Sketch and XD both have prototyping built-in...